When it comes to boiler breakdowns, blocked drains and other home emergencies, the inconvenience and unexpected cost can be a lot to bear.

 It’s the same story with the appliance cover offered on some home emergency policies, as you may find you’re covered under the product’s warranty.

-And if you have a packaged bank account, where you pay a monthly fee for extra benefits, home emergency cover may be included so do check.
+And if you have a packaged bank account, where you pay a monthly fee for extra benefits, home emergency insurance may be included - so do check.

-Also, find out whether having your boiler and heating system serviced annually is a condition of the policy, as with some you may find irregular servicing means cover is void.
+Also, find out whether having your boiler and heating system serviced annually is a condition of the policy.
+With some policies, you may find irregular servicing means cover is void.

-Finally, consider whether you really do need all those optional extras which can boost the cost of your home emergency cover.
+Finally, consider whether you really need all of those optional extras which can boost the cost of your home emergency cover.